sfigg/commercialization-public/manufacture/wcos/core-feature-list.md

 ---
 author: kpacquer
-Description: 'Here''s the features you can add to Windows 10 IoT Core (IoT Core) images.' ms.assetid: cbae6949-ccfe-4015-a9b0-a269f6f30d5a
+Description: Windows Core Operating System (WCOS) feature manifest ms.assetid: cbae6949-ccfe-4015-a9b0-a269f6f30d5a
 MSHAttr: 'PreferredLib:/library'
-title: IoT Core feature list
-ms.author: themar
-ms.date: 05/02/2017
-ms.topic: article
+title: Windows Core Operating System (WCOS) features ms.author: kenpacq ms.date: 09/02/2017 ms.topic: article
 ms.prod: windows-hardware
 ms.technology: windows-oem
 ---

-# IoT Core feature list
+# Windows Core Operating System feature manifest

-Here's the features you can add to Windows 10 IoT Core (IoT Core) images.
+The Windows Core Operating System includes a set of required features and a set of optional features that can be included in your devices.

-Add features using the OEMInput XML file.
-To learn more, see the [IoT Core manufacturing guide](iot-core-manufacturing-guide.md).
+Add features by including them in your image configuration file (OEMInput).
+To learn more, see the [WCOS manufacturing guide](core-manufacturing-guide.md).

 ## Retail features defined by Microsoft